 ELCT 130 Electric Motors and Generators [formerly SET 170 Electric Motors and Generators] 3 cr.
 (2 lec/2 lab/wk) Prerequisite: ETEC 101.
 Introduces terminology and basic principles of DC and AC motors and generators.
-Students will study singlephase and three-phase motors and generators and operational controls.
+Students will study single-phase and three-phase motors and generators and phase and three-phase motors and generators and operational controls.
 Common AC and DC power generation equipment and testing techniques will also be covered.